Board of Directors

 Alison Horton, Member

-Alison Horton is the Academic Vice President of Mohawk College.
+Alison Horton is the Vice Provost, Academic Resources and Planning at Sheridan College.
 Alison is thrilled to be joining the Board of the YWCA in order to actively contribute to the empowerment of women and girls within this community.
 Her interest in feminism and diversity began during her post-secondary career, and has continued through both her roles as an educator and college administrator.
 Alison sees the YWCA as a critical influencer of the exciting changes occurring in the City of Hamilton.

 Dr. Carys Massarella, Member